MistyWhisper/MistyWhisper/README.md

 </a>

-:wave:Hi there, I'm MistyWhisper, you could call me Chinese name 渺渺兮予懷 as well.
+:wave:Hi there, I'm MistyWhisper, you could call my Chinese name 渺渺兮予懷 as well.

 :mortar_board:Currently enrolled as a student at Beijing Normal University - Hong Kong Baptist University United International College (UIC), where I am pursuing a degree in Artificial Intelligence at the Faculty of Science and Technology.